- 10 Questions for Financial Services when considering CyberSecurity Solutions

 c) The United Kingdom and European Union

-6) My organization has compliance obligations that require us to provide notice and get consent for handling the following types of data:
+6) My organisation has compliance obligations that require us to provide notice and get consent for handling the following types of data:

 a) Financial